-My dissertation research investigates ongoing processes of identity formation and maintenance during times of intense sociopolotical instability and conflict.
-Focusing on the Late Intermediate Period (ca. 1000 - 1450 C.E.) in the altiplano region of the northern Lake Titicaca basin of the Peruvian Andes, my archaeological investigations employ excavation methodologies, ceramic analysis, compositional analysis, and spatial analysis in households contexts to examine how people with disparate social identities maintained cohesion during times of political factionalism.
+My dissertation research investigates ongoing processes of community cohesion during times of intense sociopolotical instability and conflict at the site of Mauka Llacta de Nuñoa.
+Focusing on the Late Intermediate Period (ca.1000 - 1450 C.E.) in the northern Lake Titicaca basin of the Peruvian Andes, my archaeological investigations employ excavation methodologies, ceramic analysis, and spatial analysis in household and neighborhood contexts to examine how people negotiated community tensions in their everyday lives during times of political factionalism.

 National Geographic, National Geographic Young Explorer's Grant - "After Collapse: An Investigation of Sociopolitical Transformation and Site Growth at Monte Sierpe, Peru.", Principal Investigator

 University of Illinois at Chicago, Provost’s Graduate Research Award - “Architectural Perspectives on Identity and Difference at Mauka Llacta de Nuñoa, Puno, Peru, 2018, Principal Investigator